Patrick Moore’s Observers Year: 366 Nights of the Universe by Mike Inglis, 3rd Edition published by Springer

-Where can I buy the Atlas of Great Comets book?
+Where can I buy Patrick Moore’s Observers Year 366 Nights of the Universe book?

-You can buy Atlas of Great Comets from Amazon UK
+You can buy Patrick Moore’s Observers Year 366 Nights of the Universe from Amazon UK